 Social Network Referrals in Google Analytics is a great place to see which networks are working for you right now.
 Are you spending most of your time promoting your posts on Facebook, but LinkedIn is delivering the new audience?
 Are you tweeting maniacally but no one’s visiting?
 Look in Social Network Referrals to see if your audience numbers match your efforts.

 Where to find it: Left menu, Acquisition, Social, Network Referrals.

 While social network referrals and user traffic are great metrics, looking at your media channels can give you a more holistic overview of what steps users take to arrive at your site.
 Whether it be through organic search, paid search or email, it’s essential for you to understand what media channels drive the most conversion opportunities for your online presence.

-Other important takeaways from the media channel screenshot are the bounce rate and average session duration columns.
+Other important takeaways from the media channel are the bounce rate and average session duration columns.
 Looking at those two columns will allow you to pinpoint users who spend the least amount of time on your site, and those who browse through many pages on your site.
-Based on the data, users that are directed to your site from paid social and other traffic sources spend much less time on your site than those directed by organic traffic.
-This suggests that enhancing the targeting parameters of your paid social efforts, while also adding a retargeting paid social campaign, can help increase session duration for paid social traffic.
+For example, if data shows users that are directed to your site from paid social and other traffic sources spend much less time than those directed by organic traffic, it suggests that enhancing the targeting parameters of your paid social efforts, while also adding a retargeting paid social campaign, can help increase session duration for paid social traffic.

 Where to find it: Left menu, Acquisition, All Traffic, Channels.